PostgREST/postgrest/docs/tutorials/tut1.rst

 Step 2.
 Make a Secret
 ---------------------

 Clients authenticate with the API using JSON Web Tokens.
-These are JSON objects which are cryptographically signed using a secret known to only us and the server.
+These are JSON objects which are cryptographically signed using a secret only known to the server.
 Because clients do not know this secret, they cannot tamper with the contents of their tokens.
 PostgREST will detect counterfeit tokens and will reject them.

 Let's create a secret and provide it to PostgREST.
 Think of a nice long one, or use a tool to generate it. **Your secret must be at least 32 characters long.**